Frederick Wheeler: Major works

-In 1896 he designed an electricity transformer sub-station adjacent to the Roman Catholic church at the junction of Tooting Bec Gardens and Streatham High Road in Lambeth.
+In 1896 Wheeler designed an electricity transformer sub-station adjacent to the Roman Catholic church at the junction of Tooting Bec Gardens and Streatham High Road in Lambeth.
 It was built in coarse rubble with ashlar dressings in what is called a '15th century Gothic style' with large traceried windows.
-The building is listed but in 2012 appears to be in a poor state of repair.
+The building is listed but in 2025 it appears to be in a poor state of repair.

 Also on Streatham High Road, Wheeler designed a number of grand shopping parades in the 1880s and 90s, one of the finest being The Triangle (Nos.
-324-342) which has a dramatic roofline of Dutch gables, a curved fish-scale tiled roof to No. 324 and elevations of red brick with horizontal stone banding.
+324–342) which has a dramatic roofline of Dutch gables, a curved fish-scale tiled roof to No. 324 and elevations of red brick with horizontal stone banding.
+Wheeler also designed the Broadway and the Queens Parade in Streatham as well as a parade of shops above the Green, exuberantly reordering the historic heart of the parish.

+During his time in Streatham, Wheeler appears to have worked closely with a number of local buillders and developers and had a hand in a number of the distinctive Edwardian shop-house parades which sprung up across South West London at the end of the 19th Century.
+At Clapham Junction he worked for the developer Alfred Heaver and alongside the builder Thomas Spearing on the comprehensive redevlopment of the 'town centre' there.
+His work there includes the Queen's Parade running down Lavender Hill to the Falcon Pub on Bedford Road, Clapham Junction.
+Wheeler's designs also appear to have used the shopping district based along St John's Road, now the heart of the Clapham Junction Conservation Area.
+Wheeler also designed a number private houses in South West London including, for instance, 25 Sudbrooke Road, Clapham which he built for the Lithographer William Henry Cressy Hammond.

-In 1897 Wheeler was commissioned by Sir Henry Harben, President of the Prudential Assurance Co., to design a convalescence home on the sea front at Rustington, Sussex.
+In 1897 Wheeler was commissioned by Sir Henry Harben, President of the Prudential Assurance Co. to design a convalescence home on the sea front at Rustington, Sussex.
 Pevsner describes this as '...dashing free-Wren design done with enough panache to give it a life of its own – a very good seaside building'.
 This is listed grade II.

-As well as St Paul's Studios, one of Wheeler's finest buildings is the Mount Vernon Hospital, Northwood, Middlesex (still intact) (1902–04) and an associated chapel which incorporates Art Nouveau designs and motifs.
+As well as St Paul's Studios, one of Wheeler's finest, and largest, commissions was the Mount Vernon Hospital, Northwood, Middlesex (still intact) (1902–04) and an associated chapel (listed Grade II*) which incorporates Art Nouveau designs and motifs.
 This was commissioned by the London County Council as a replacement for the London Hospital for Consumption and Diseases of the Chest formerly at 7 Fitzroy Square, London W1.
-The chapel is listed grade II*.
+The chapel is now listed grade II* but in a poor state of repair.